Rapid-Q is a Visual BASIC-like programming

 The Future of Rapid-Q RapidQ still runs under

-Windows 10 (64-bit version).
+Windows 10 (64-bit version) and Mac OSX under WINE.
 Let's see how long it can go!
 There is

 still a large